Eschatologue/CM_wiki/docs/equipment/consumeables/grenade.md

 _Grenade, 300 sp, S._

 This grenade detonates in a burst of frost that fills 20-foot-radius :aoe-sphere: Sphere.
-Each creature in that area must make a :d20-save: DC 14 Constitution saving throw, taking 2d6 :dmg-cold: Cold damage from the grenade and have its :rsc-speed: Speed halved for 1 minute on a failed save.
+Each creature in that area must make a :d20-save: DC 14 Constitution saving throw, taking 2d6 :dmg-cold: Cold damage from the grenade and have its :rsc-spd: Speed halved for 1 minute on a failed save.
 Affected creatures can repeat this save at the start of each of their turns, ending the slowing effect on a success.
 On a successful save, the creature takes only half damage and suffers no additional effects.

 Creatures with :dmg-res: Resistance to :dmg-cold: Cold damage have **:d20-adv: Advantage**{ .d20 } on the saving throw, while those with :dmg-imm: Immunity automatically succeed.